-Select the risk class as defined in the respective instrument specific extension l.x, subchapter l.x.6.
+Select the risk class as defined in the respective instrument-specific extension lx, subchapter I.x.6.
 There, the risk class is defined uniformly for a class of measuring instruments or possibly further differentiated for categories, fields of application, etc. Once the applicable risk class has been identified, only the respective requirements and validation guidance need to be considered.